Statsomat/BayesTwoProp/documents/learn_github.md

 Hello, my name is Denise and I just added a line!
 Hello, my name is Denise and I just added a line!
-Hello, my name is Denise and I just added a line!xxx
+Hello, my name is Denise and I just added a line!xxx Hello, my name is Konrad and I just added a line!